For problems using your Sign-In Partner credentials, contact your Sign-In Partner’s help desk for assistance.

-Many banks have partnered with SecureKey to make it more convenient for you to sign into secure services’ sites.
-When you enter your online banking username and password, the bank confirms that the log-in credentials you entered are authentic and valid, but never shares any personal or financial information with the service you’re accessing.
+Many financial institutions have joined the SecureKey Concierge service to make it more convenient for you to sign into secure online government services’ sites.
+When you enter your online banking username and password, your Sign-In partner confirms that the log-in credentials you entered are authentic and valid, but never shares any personal or financial information with the service you’re accessing.

 We are committed to keeping your confidential information safe.
-Your bank applies the same security rigour when you access an online service as they do for your online banking.
+Your bank (financial institution) applies the same security rigour when you access a government service as they do for your online banking.

 First, you need to register with your financial institution for online banking.
 Once you’re registered, you can start using your personal bank log-in and password to access secure service sites.

-Banks won’t share any personal or account information with SecureKey or the online services you access.
+Banks (financial institutions) won’t share any personal or account information with SecureKey Concierge or the online government services you access.
 We’re only verifying your authorized access using your online banking credentials.
 Your bank log-in is protected through the same security standards that apply to online banking.

 No online service receives information about which bank (financial institution) you are using or your account details; similarly, the bank receives no information about which online service you are accessing.
 The only information the banks supply is a unique anonymous number that is created the first time you sign in using the service.
 That number is then returned each subsequent time you sign in using the service.
 No personally identifying information or banking details are ever shared.

-When visiting an online services website that offers the SecureKey Concierge service, you will see the option to sign in using one of the sign-in partners listed:
+When visiting a government services website that offers the SecureKey Concierge service, you will see the option to sign in using one of the sign-in partners listed.

 Note: The first time you sign in using SecureKey Concierge, you will be asked to either accept or decline the Terms and Conditions of Use and the Privacy Notice.
 Once you accept the Terms and Conditions of Use and the Privacy Notice, you will be directed to the government services website.